String Trio, Op. 3 (Beethoven)

-The String Trio in E-flat major, Op.
+The String Trio in E♭ major, Op.
 3 (String Trio No. 1) is a composition by Ludwig van Beethoven, his first for string trio (violin, viola and cello).
 It is a divertimento consisting of six movements, including two minuets.
 It may have been first sketched while Beethoven was still living in Bonn.
-It was published in 1797 by Artaria in Vienna, and dedicated to the Countess of Browne, wife of his patron Count Johann Georg von Browne.
+It was published in 1797 by Artaria in Vienna.